 We know how important your personal training journey is.
 You've spent hours taking classes online.
 You've spent your weekends attending position-specific training and camped out while improving your Scoutcraft skills.
 Here's where to go when you need a copy of a Certificate of Training, to check your Youth Protection status and more.
 My.Scouting.org log in required.

 The BSA is in the midst of transforming it's delivery of training for our leaders.
 Many required courses may be taken entirely online.
 My.Scouting.Org is the first stop on your Training journey.
 Also visit our Training Calendar for upcoming training opportunities.
 My.Scouting.org log in required.

 The Next Level

 An introduction to the Cub Scout outdoor program.
 Basic Adult Leader Outdoor Orientation (BALOO) teaches BSA camping policy and basic outdoor camping skills.
 BALOO is required training for Cub Scout and Webelos unit leaders in order to camp with your Scouts.
 Search "BALOO" in the TFC Calendar for information on upcoming classes.

 Working as patrols, this hands-on course provides adult leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
 Along with Scoutmaster Specifics this course is required of all direct contact leaders registered in Boy Scout Troops and Varsity Scout Teams, in order to be considered Trained.
 Visit the TFC Training Calendar and search for classes near you.

-Are you a new Scoutmaster?
+Are you a new Cubmaster or Scoutmaster?
 Committee Member?
 Charter Organization Representative?
 We've offer instructor-led courses for leadership roles at every level.
 Start by visiting BSA's Training for Adults page and determine what classes you'll need to take.
 Then visit the Three Fires Council Calendar and search for classes near you.

 Bring your professional skills or passion for a hobby or outdoor activity to bear on helping our Scouts advance.
 With over 150 merit badges to choose from, we can help you become a mentor, coach and instructor.
 Start by reading our process for Merit Badge counselors and completing the Merit Badge Counselor Application and submit it to your unit Advancement Chairman.
 Applications may be submitted directly to Three Fires Council.